isabella232/csharp-nps-sms-delighted/readme.md

 	return new HttpResponseMessage(HttpStatusCode.OK);
 }
 ```
-Cool, deplopy and send SMS to the number again with the text "10 awesome" and that should now show up in your portal and you will be able to filter by event.
+Deplopy and send an SMS to the number with the text *10 awesome*.
+That should show up in your portal now?
+You'll also be able to filter by events.

-I really appreciate if you could click on below and rate what you thought about this tutorial, my bonus depends on it ;)
+Now, I'd really appreciate it if you could rate and comment this tutorial - my bonus depends on it ;)